BlankAlmasry/ufc-events-scrapper/readme.md

 # ufc events scrapper
-It will scrape all ufc fights into csv fights the data it will scrape is  `first_fighter` `second_fighter` `result_1` `result_2` `date` Will fetch around 6500 Fights in 5 minutes
+It will scrape all ufc fights into csv file

+the data it will scrape is  `first_fighter` `second_fighter` `result_1` `result_2` `date`
+Will fetch around 6500 Fights in 5 minutes